catmaid/CATMAID/UPDATE.md

 - A virtualenv update is required.

-- For production environments it is now recommended to also install the Python depedencies listedn in the new requirements-production.txt file:
+- For production environments it is now recommended to also install the Python depedencies listed in the new requirements-production.txt file:

   pip install -r requirements-production.txt